CryEngine: CryEngine V

 On March 22, 2016, Crytek announced a new version of CryEngine, called CryEngine V. Additionally, a new licensing model was introduced with a "pay what you want" model for usage and access to the source code.

 On September 21, 2017, CryEngine 5.4 was released, adding the Vulkan API renderer as a beta, substance integration, and other features including new C# templates, asset system updates, and new anti-aliasing techniques.
+In December 2018, Crytek announced plans to integrate new cryptocurrency CryCash for purchases on the CryEngine Marketplace in Q2 2018.

 On March 20, 2018, Crytek changed the licensing from "pay what you want" to a 5% revenue-sharing model.

+In February 2022, Crytek announced to transform the CryEngine Marketplace into a free asset database.

 In April 2022, version 5.7 was released with few new features as the multiple features originally intended to be in 5.7 were scrapped and moved to the next iteration of CryEngine.
 Version 5.7 included Scaleform 4 support.
 The developers have stated that this will be the last version of CryEngine V and confirmed they are working on a new iteration of CryEngine.
 The previous versions prior to 5.7 were deprecated and can not be downloaded.